Entering ESXi maintenance mode fails with error: "Failed to enter namespaces maintenance"

 Issue/Introduction

-• When putting an ESXi host into maintenance mode from the vCenter console, it fails with the following message:
+• When placing an ESXi host into maintenance mode from the vSphere console, it may fail with the following message:

 Failed to enter namespaces maintenance mode due to Error: com.vmware.vapi.std.errors.unauthenticated Messages: vapi.security.authentication.invalid<Unable to authenticate user>.
 Retry XX

-• The following is seen in vCenter - /var/log/vmware/vpxd/vpxd.log:
+• The following may be seen in /var/log/vmware/vpxd/vpxd.log:

 --> Error: